AppThreat/custom-json-diff/README.md

 outside of these parts.

-Some fields are excluded from the component comparison by default but can be explicitly specified for inclusion using `bom-diff --include-extra` and whichever field(s) you wish to include :
+Some fields are excluded from the component comparison by default but can be explicitly specified for inclusion using `bom-diff --include-extra` and whichever field(s) you wish to include (e.g.
+`--include-extra properties,evidence,licenses`:
 - properties
 - evidence
 - licenses